This enchilada sauce is rich, smoky, and ready in 20 minutes!

 Notes

-Nutrition Information is based on 1 tablespoon of enchilada sauce.
+Nutrition information is for ¼ cup of enchilada sauce.

 Nutrition Information